-Launched this spring the Nokia 9 PureView drew immediate attention thanks to it unique five-camera main-camera design.
+Launched this spring, the Nokia 9 PureView drew immediate attention thanks to its unique five-camera main-camera design.
 Jointly developed with Silicon Valley imaging startup Light, and in cooperation with SoC vendor Qualcomm, the multi-camera module is strikingly different from others on the market.
-For starters, all five cameras are active all the time.
-And three of them capture monochrome images.
+For starters, all five cameras are active all the time, and three of them capture monochrome images.
 The Qualcomm Snapdragon 845 SoC and a custom-designed co-processor combine the images for the final result.
 Effects like Bokeh are assisted through a sixth sensor that measures distance using Time of Flight.
-Video, however, only uses one of the five cameras.
+Video, however, uses only one of the five cameras.

 The Nokia 9 is capable of either using multiple camera modules with the same exposure to enhance detail or with varied exposures for improved dynamic range.
 By default, it chooses its specific mode automatically based on the scene and light levels.
 Nokia also claims that the Time of Flight sensor makes it possible to estimate depth accurately from as close as seven centimeters to a far distance of 40 meters, allowing for the capture of precise depth data for the simulated bokeh mode.